gk5951/RIT-DSCI-633-FDS/Syllabus/README.md

 [HOME](https://github.com/aiforsec/RIT-DSCI-633-FDS)

 *The Schedule is tentative and can change as we make progress in the class.
-The Instructor will make all attempts to keep it updated,, but might fall behind sometimes.
+The Instructor will make all attempts to keep it updated.
 ## Course Material
 | Date | Topic | Reading Material| Homework | Due Date|
 |-------|----------|---------------|-----------|----------|